Octopus is as popular in my country as it is here. And I’m very happy as I do love it.

 Cook the octopus in a low heat for about 1 hour.
 Every so often, give it a stir to make sure it’s evenly cooked.

-And that’s it… The octopus will be nice and tender and full of flavour from the juices.
+The octopus will be nice and tender and full of flavour from the juices.

 And then you can use the released water in your cooking.
 So easy and it never fails 🙂